cms-dev/cms/docs/Installation.rst

     pip install --user -r requirements.txt

 This command installs python dependencies in your home folder.
-If you really want to install them globally then you should remove ``--user`` and run the install command as root (but that could be a bad idea depending on your Linux distribution, because you would be installing files in a system directory bypassing the system package manager).
+If you really want to install them globally then you should remove ``--user`` and run the install command as root (but, depending on your distribution, this might be a bad idea as it might interfere with the system package manager).

 There are other ways to manage python dependencies: